Gustavo Cerati: Early life and Soda Stereo

+At nine years old, Cerati became interested in rock and roll when his parents gave him a guitar.
+His father brought home records from business trips, and after listening to "Purple Haze" by Jimi Hendrix, and "Pictures of Lily" by The Who, he was inspired to start his own band.
+By the age of 13, he formed a trio and started playing at house parties and in the local Catholic school, where he joined the choir.

-After serving compulsory military service in 1979, Cerati entered the university to pursue a marketing degree, something he was not passionate about.
-His family supported him with his music, "Mi familia me vio tan enloquecido con la música, que pensaron que algo de éxito iba a tener" (My family saw that I was so crazy about music, that they thought I would have some success [with it]).
-At the Universidad del Salvador, a Jesuit university in Buenos Aires, he met Héctor "Zeta" Bosio, also a marketing student.
-The two hit it off and decided to form a band.
-They were fans of the Police, the Beatles, XTC, Elvis Costello, Television, and Talking Heads.
-In 1982, after various lineup changes that included Richard Coleman, Daniel Melero, and Andrés Calamaro as well as others, Bosio and Cerati recruited Charly Alberti as their drummer, thus forming Soda Stereo.
+After serving compulsory military service in 1979, Cerati enrolled at the Universidad del Salvador to pursue a marketing degree.
+He met Héctor "Zeta" Bosio and they both decided to form a band.
+In 1982, after various lineup changes that included Richard Coleman, Daniel Melero, and Andrés Calamaro, Bosio and Cerati recruited Charly Alberti as their drummer, and formed Soda Stereo.

-Soda Stereo signed to Discos CBS (the regional branch of Sony Music in Latin America) in 1984 and released their debut LP Soda Stereo that same year.
+Soda Stereo signed to Discos CBS in 1984 and released their debut LP Soda Stereo that same year.
 Nada Personal ("Nothing Personal") followed in 1985, giving Soda Stereo their first hit with "Cuando pase el temblor" ("When The Earthquake Is Past").
 Soda released Signos ("Signs") in 1986, Doble Vida ("Double Life") (produced by longtime David Bowie collaborator Carlos Alomar) in 1988, and Canción Animal ("Animal Song") in 1990.
-During the 1990s Soda Stereo released Dynamo in 1992, Sueño Stereo ("Stereo Dream") in 1995, and their final album Comfort y música para volar ('Comfort and music to fly with') in 1996.
+During the 1990s Soda Stereo released Dynamo in 1992, Sueño Stereo ("Stereo Dream") in 1995, and their final album Comfort y Música Para Volar ('Comfort and music to fly with') in 1996.